 Venus and Mars

-Through her recent paintings, Oksana explores the lives of Mars and Venus, juxtaposing Renaissance and contemporary heroes, traditional themes from classic oil paintings, and present-day situations.
-In this project, Mars symbolizes Oksana's partner, Max, while she embodies Venus, his wife.
+In the series, the artist explores the lives of Mars and Venus, juxtaposing Renaissance and contemporary heroes, traditional themes from classic oil paintings, and present-day situations.
+In this project, Mars symbolizes the artist's partner, while she embodies Venus.

 VENUS